 Keep Reminding Yourself

 I like to remind myself of my achievements.
 I keep the Bravo stickers that I receive at the meetings close to me—they’re on my phone!
 Each time I look at my phone, the stars make me remember how far I’ve come.
 I think of how tracking has been a key to my success, and these stars keep me going.
 My success on the program has given me a new sense of confidence, personally and professionally.
-When I’m confident, I’m a force to be reckoned with—I can do anything!
+I’m a force to be reckoned with—I can do anything!